-The Tommy’s Margarita is created by shaking the tequila, lime juice and agave nectar together with ice.
-It’s typically served on the rocks in a salt-rimmed glass.
-Tommy’s, which offers one of the largest agave spirits selections in the world, still serves the drink in droves, but its signature Margarita isn’t relegated to San Francisco.
-The cocktail is now served all over the world, as countless establishments and bartenders followed Bermejo’s lead, omitting the orange liqueur from their Margaritas and focusing on the holy trinity of 100% agave tequila, agave nectar and fresh lime juice.
+Like the classic, the Tommy’s Margarita is typically shaken and served on the rocks in a salt-rimmed glass.
+Tommy’s, which offers one of the largest agave spirits selections in the world, still serves the drink in droves, but its signature Margarita has become a bar staple well beyond San Francisco.
+The cocktail is now served all over the world, as countless establishments and bartenders have followed Bermejo’s lead, focusing on the holy trinity of 100% agave tequila, agave nectar, and fresh lime juice.

-- 2 ounces blanco tequila
+2 ounces blanco tequila

-- 1 ounce lime juice, freshly squeezed
+1 ounce lime juice, freshly squeezed

-- 1/2 ounce agave nectar
+1/2 ounce agave nectar

-- Garnish: salt rim
+Garnish: salt rim

 Strain over fresh ice into the prepared glass.

 While Margaritas are typically sweetened with orange liqueur (or a combination of orange liqueur and agave syrup), the Tommy’s version omits orange liqueur and only relies on agave nectar.
 Using a 100% agave tequila that doesn’t include additives or refined sugar is also essential.
 The resulting drink is less sweet and more agave-forward than many Margaritas.